justanothercell/stackscript/reference/reference/program_flow.md

     the condition returned false" outln end
 ```
-Make sure all paths in/around if/else/etc return the "same" kind of stack, so your program can function
+Make sure all paths in/around if/else/etc return the "same state" of stack (aka length and types), so your program can function
 regardless which path is taken.

 #### Tip: